-- a) A statement of any medical and scientific reasons for the denial; - b) A description of any relevant alternative treatment, services, or supplies covered by us; and - c) A statement that the Member may request a meeting with our review committee to reconsider the denial.
+a) A statement of any medical and scientific reasons for the denial; and b) A description of any relevant alternative treatment, services, or supplies covered by us.

+If a decision is made on appeal to deny coverage to a Member with a terminal illness, the Member may request a meeting with our review committee to reconsider the denial.
 The meeting will be held within 10 days of request, unless the treating physician requests that it be held earlier.
 In such event, the meeting will be held within 5 business days.
 At the meeting, the Member and the committee will review the information previously provided in response to the Member's appeal.
 The review committee will have authority to approve or deny the appeal.
 The review committee's decision will be our final decision.

-E. WHAT YOU MAY DO IF YOUR APPEAL IS DENIED
+F. WHAT YOU MAY DO IF YOUR APPEAL IS DENIED

 If you disagree with the decision of your appeal, you may have a number of options for further review.
-These options may include (1) reconsideration of appeals that involve a Medical Necessity determination (as described in section VI.B.
+These options may include (1) reconsideration of appeals that involve a Medical Necessity determination (as described in section VII.B.
 HOW TO FILE AN APPEAL) by our review committee, (2) external review by an independent organization appointed by the Office of Patient Protection, or (3) legal action.
 Below is a summary of these options.